Blog Post

 Show More

 So why do people buy soundproofing foam and use it?
-What's the point?
+What's the point of soundproofing foam?
 Why do I see it on walls in images of loud music studios?

 Answer: It is there to improve the internal rooms internal acoustics.
 Essentially it helps to reduce Echo and Reverb within a space.